Andrei Codrescu

 Andrei Codrescu ([anˈdrej koˈdresku]; born December 20, 1946) is a Romanian-born American poet, novelist, essayist, screenwriter, and commentator for National Public Radio.
 He is the winner of the Peabody Award for his film Road Scholar and the Ovid Prize for poetry.
-He was Mac Curdy Distinguished Professor of English at Louisiana State University from 1984 until his retirement in 2009.
+He was the MacCurdy Distinguished Professor of English at Louisiana State University from 1984 until his retirement in 2009.

 Biography

-Codrescu’s father was an ethnic Romanian engineer; his mother was a non-practicing Jew.
+Codrescu was born in Sibiu.
+His father was an ethnic Romanian engineer; his mother was a non-practicing Jew.
 Their son was informed of his Jewish background at age 13.
 Codrescu published his first poems in Romanian under the pen name Andrei Steiu.
 In 1965 he and his mother, a photographer and printer, were able to leave Romania after Israel paid US$2,000 (or US$10,000, according to other sources) to the Romanian communist regime for each of them.
 After some time in Italy, they moved to the United States in 1966, and settled in Detroit, where he became a regular at John Sinclair's Artists and Writers' Workshop.
 A year later, he moved to New York, where he became part of the literary scene on the Lower East Side.
 There he met Allen Ginsberg, Ted Berrigan, and Anne Waldman, and published his first poems in English.

 In 1970, his poetry book, License to Carry a Gun, won the "Big Table Poetry Award".
 He moved to San Francisco in 1970, and lived on the West Coast for seven years, four of those in Monte Rio, a Sonoma County town on the Russian River.
 He also lived in Baltimore (where he taught at Johns Hopkins University), New Orleans and Baton Rouge, publishing a book every year.
 During this time he wrote poetry, stories, essays and reviews for many publications, including The New York Times, the Chicago Tribune, the Los Angeles Times, Harper's, and the Paris Review.
 He had regular columns in The Baltimore Sun, the City Paper, Architecture, Funny Times, Gambit Weekly, and Neon.